 A federal law called the McKinney–Vento Homeless Assistance Act of 1987 provided funding for homeless shelter programs.
-The Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act of 2009 reauthorized and amended McKinney–Vento, creating three new programs administered by the US Department of Housing and Urban Development (HUD) – the Continuum of Care (CoC) Program, The Emergency Solutions Grant (ESG) Program and the Rural Housing Stability Assistance Program (RHSAP).
+The Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act of 2009 reauthorized and amended McKinney–Vento, creating three new programs administered by the US Department of Housing and Urban Development (HUD): the Continuum of Care (CoC) Program, the Emergency Solutions Grant (ESG) Program and the Rural Housing Stability Assistance Program (RHSAP).

 The CoC Program is designed to assist individuals and families experiencing homelessness and to provide the services needed to help such individuals move into permanent housing with the goal of long-term stability.
 The CoC Program promotes community-wide planning and strategic use of resources to address homelessness.
 The acronym CoC is sometimes used to refer to a program, a system, a geographic area, or the group of staff that administer the program.

 The Ohio Development Services Agency (OSDA) Office of Community Development has been designated by the Ohio BoSCoC Board to serve as the Collaborative Applicant and the grantee for the CoC’s Planning Grant.
 ODSA staff serve on Ohio BoSCoC committees and workgroups.
 ODSA is also the state agency responsible for administering federal Emergency Solutions Grant (ESG) funds and state homeless program funds.
 In this role, ODSA works to align state and federal program requirements and to ensure coordinated planning across funding streams.